ieb/N2KUi/README.md

 # Changes

+Newest at the top.

 * Reworked the menu system and editing layouts to use localstorage rather than the ESP32 flash.
+* Added a debug view to debug raw can messages and their storage.

 To develop